top of page

 Shanna Hollis

 Hollis completed her studies at the Maryland Institute College of Art in 2018.
-Her work quickly gained international recognition when Footwear News Magazine featured her fashion collection thesis titled "21 Miles."
-She has designed branding and NFTs for Grammy Award-winning artist Ashanti and won the Bermuda Society of Arts Graphic Design Showcase award in 2018.
+That same year, her work gained international recognition when Footwear News Magazine featured her fashion collection thesis, “21 Miles.”
+She has since designed branding and NFTs for Grammy Award-winning artist Ashanti and won the Bermuda Society of Arts Graphic Design Showcase Award in 2018.

 bottom of page